jmiranda/openboxes-hugo/content/blog/openboxes-0-8-10-has-been-released.md

 +++
 # OpenBoxes 0.8.10 has been released

-This release includes several improvements to the Stock Card (Stock History, Consumption) as well as improvements to Document Templates and reports.
+This release includes several improvements to the Stock Card (Stock History, Consumption) as well as improvements to Document Template and reporting features.

 <!--more-->